Increase for Plan G as of April 2023: 2.0 Percent

-The adjustment is based on the change in the cost of living from December 2019 to December 2020, as released by the Bureau of Labor Statistics Consumer Price Index (CPI) for all Urban Consumers in the Los Angeles–Long Beach–Anaheim metro area.
-The year-to-date change is 1.45 percent.
-Rounded to the nearest one-half of one percent, as prescribed by law, the result is a 1.5 percent increase.
+This year’s COLA is based on the cost-of-living increase for the calendar year 2022, as reflected in the Bureau of Labor Statistics Consumer Price Index (CPI) for all urban consumers in the Los Angeles–Long Beach–Anaheim metro area.
+The calendar year-to-date CPI change is 4.9 percent.
+In determining the COLA award, the amount is rounded to the nearest one-half percent, as prescribed by law, resulting in a 5.0 percent increase.